 In this webinar we will outline how to select the correct design method for post-installed rebar with chemical injection systems, using the provisions of AS3600 and utilising Hilti’s HIT rebar design method.

-This webinar series is approved by Engineers Australia and upon completion of the quiz associated with it, a Continuing Professional Development certificate will be issued.
+Upon completion of the quiz, a Continuing Professional Development Certificate will be issued.

 In this video we will introduce application types as per concrete potential failure modes.

 In this video we will breifly look at the scope of approval for the rebar model.

 In this video we will examine the differences in performance of post-installed rebar vs cast-in rebar.